Angelita Morillo

 Angelita Morillo is an American politician serving as a member of Portland City Council from District 3.
 She was elected in 2024 during Portland's first municipal election using proportional ranked choice voting to elect its City Council members from multi-member districts.
 She assumed office on January 1, 2025.

+Morillo is running for re-election in 2026 and had received more than $160,000 from Portland's Small Donor Election program by September because of contributions by more than 1,600 Portland residents.

 Early life and education

 As a child, Morillo emigrated from Paraguay to the United States with her family.
 She attended Lincoln High School, where she won nationals with the constitution team in 2014.
 She earned a Bachelor of Arts degree in political science from Portland State University.
+While she was a student at PSU, Morillo lost her housing and slept on friends' couches and in parks and stairwells for a little less than a year.